Tweet random posts from a Ghost blog using AWS Lambda

 If you've got a Twitter account, and a blog with a lot of content, sharing your posts can be a nice way to help someone out, and drive a little extra traffic to your site.
 Here's how you can automate the process on your Ghost blog - for free!

-If you've got a Twitter (rebranded as X) account, and a blog with a lot of content, sharing your posts from time to time can be a nice way to drive a little extra traffic to your site.
+If you've got a Twitter (now X) account, and a blog with a lot of content, sharing your posts from time to time can be a nice way to drive a little extra traffic to your site.
 Plus, sharing your experience and knowledge could very well help someone out who would not have found your post otherwise.

 Manually selecting and sharing posts is time consuming, and using a third-party service could get costly and/or lack flexibility in selecting older posts.
 What if you could have the best of both worlds, and automate posting random blog posts for free?
 Thanks to some great OSS libraries, and AWS Lambda (which has a generous free tier plan), you can.